 top of page

-The focus of my disciplinary research includes numerical analysis, global optimization, differential equations, and numerical linear algebra.
-I am curious about problems that have both theoretical and numerical/applied challenges, and require to design new techniques that need analysis and validation.
+My disciplinary research focuses on numerical analysis, global optimization, differential equations, and numerical linear algebra.
+I am particularly intrigued by problems that blend theoretical insights with practical, numerical challenges.
+These often require designing innovative techniques, accompanied by rigorous analysis and validation.

-On the other hand, being a teaching professor at Emory has brought to my attention some of the issues students have in learning mathematics at the college level.
-Since the Spring Semester 2019, I am working with Emory dance professor Lori Teague on a research project that entails the use of movement to actively learn mathematics, to fascinate people that are not into the sciences, and to foster a sense of community in the attempt to unify the sciences and the arts.
+As a teaching professor at Emory University, I have become increasingly attuned to the challenges students face when learning mathematics at the college level.
+Since Spring 2019, I have collaborated with Emory dance professor Lori Teague on an interdisciplinary research project, Mathematics through Movement.
+This initiative uses movement as a tool to actively engage students in learning mathematics, inspire those outside the sciences, and foster a sense of community by bridging the gap between the sciences and the arts.

 Research Interests